-The Dietitians Board provides a Continuing Competence Programme for dietitians which is funded from Annual Practising Certificate revenue to enable them to meet the annual rectification requirements by providing a formalised procedure for dietitians to demonstrate their participation in professional development activities.
+The Dietitians Board provides a Continuing Competence Programme for dietitians which is funded from Annual Practising Certificate revenue to enable them to meet the annual recertification requirements by providing a formalised procedure for dietitians to demonstrate their participation in professional development activities.

 The programme enables dietitians to maintain and enhance their practice by:

 - ensuring their involvement in a range of continuing education activities directed at enhancing practice standards throughout their professional careers, so that dietetic practice and client care is of the highest quality.